Jacques Maritain: Work

 The foundation of Maritain's thought is Aristotle, Aquinas, and the Thomistic commentators, especially John of St. Thomas.
 He is eclectic in his use of these sources.
 Maritain's philosophy is based on evidence accrued by the senses and acquired by an understanding of first principles.
 Maritain defended philosophy as a science against those who would degrade it, and promoted philosophy as the "queen of sciences".
 In 1910, Jacques Maritain completed his first contribution to modern philosophy, a 28-page article titled, "Reason and Modern Science" published in Revue de Philosophie (June issue).
 In it, he warned that science was becoming a divinity, its methodology usurping the role of reason and philosophy, supplanting the humanities.

 In 1917, a committee of French bishops commissioned Jacques to write a series of textbooks to be used in Catholic colleges and seminaries.
-He wrote and completed only one of these projects, titled Elements de Philosophie (Introduction of Philosophy) in 1920.
+He wrote and completed only two of these projects, titled Elements de Philosophie (Introduction of Philosophy) in 1920 and "L'ordre des concepts — petite logique (logique formelle)" in 1934.
 It has been a standard text ever since in many Catholic seminaries.
 He wrote in his introduction:

 If the philosophy of Aristotle, as revived and enriched by Thomas Aquinas and his school, may rightly be called the Christian philosophy, both because the church is never weary of putting it forward as the only true philosophy and because it harmonizes perfectly with the truths of faith, nevertheless it is proposed here for the reader's acceptance not because it is Christian, but because it is demonstrably true.
 This agreement between a philosophic system founded by a pagan and the dogmas of revelation is no doubt an external sign, an extra-philosophic guarantee of its truth; but from its own rational evidence, it derives its authority as a philosophy.

 During the Second World War, Jacques Maritain protested the policies of the Vichy government while teaching at the Pontifical Institute for Medieval Studies in Canada.
 "Moving to New York, Maritain became deeply involved in rescue activities, seeking to bring persecuted and threatened academics, many of them Jews, to America.
 He was instrumental in founding the École Libre des Hautes Études, a kind of university in exile that was, at the same time, the centre of Gaullist resistance in the United States".
 After the war, in a papal audience on 16 July 1946, he tried unsuccessfully to have Pope Pius XII officially denounce antisemitism.

 Many of his American papers are held by the University of Notre Dame, which established The Jacques Maritain Center in 1957.
 The Cercle d'Etudes Jacques & Raïssa Maritain is an association founded by the philosopher himself in 1962 in Kolbsheim (near Strasbourg, France), where the couple is also buried.
 The purpose of these centres is to encourage study and research of Maritain's thoughts and expand upon them.
 It is also absorbed in translating and editing his writings.